seemamishra33/Predictive-Modelling-for-Salary/README.md

 ## Background

-For professional seeking to estimate their salary based on job title, location, Year of Expereince, Major in degree, Type of degree.
+For professional, to estimate their salary based on job title, location, Year of Expereince, Major in degree, Type of degree is a snapshot of where they stand and help them to evaluate themselves for potential job offers in future.
+For recruiting a candidates with right estimaed salary would also help recruiters to prevent employee attrition rate.

 ## The Predictive Task

-Given the data, we can predict the salary of the job.
+Salary predition is based on machine learning algorithm.
+It predcits salary based on 100K data poins tied to job title, miles from metropolis, year of experience etc.

 For this task I plan to use the mean square error (mse).
 Using error metric like precision and recall do not make sense as I am not predicting binary values or predicting classes.
 I predict an absolute value and the best way to find the error is by finding how much I missed the actual value by.